 At some point in their career, even the most accomplished of dance teachers is going to run into an unruly class.
 It can be incredibly frustrating as an educator when you feel like you are giving it your all, but your students are just not having any of it!
 Disruptive behaviors are not only irritating to the teacher, they can ruin the dance class experience for the other students and even lead to injury or other safety concerns.
 There are many reasons why dance students misbehave in class, some of which are out of the instructor’s control.
 That being said, there are a few real, concrete steps that a teacher can take to help prevent disruptive behavior in class and curb it when it does occur.

 1.)
 The students do not know the expectations.
 We take for granted that dancers know how they should act in class, but too often that is not the case.
 This can apply to students of all ages!
 For example, teaching an adult ballet class a while back, I assumed that the participants would know not to walk through the dance space while another group was dancing.
-This was not the case, and we only nearly avoided disaster as the group that had finished walked right in the path of the oncoming dancers!
+This was not the case, and we only nearly avoided disaster as the group that had finished their combination walked right in the path of oncoming dancers taking their turn!
 Making assumptions about students’ knowledge of studio etiquette can lead to unintentional negative behaviors.

 - What you can do about it: Explain the expectations for appropriate behavior at the beginning of the season, and remind students of them often throughout the year.
 I recommend taking a multi-pronged approach, with rules posted prominently in the studio, sent home to families in a handout and email, and explained verbally to students and parents several times throughout the year.